Collisional and radiative energy loss in small systems: Energy loss model

 \end{widetext} where the first two lines of the above equation are the original DGLV result \cite{Gyulassy:2000er,Djordjevic:2003zk}, \cref{eqn:DGLV_dndx}, while the last two lines are the short pathlength correction.
 We emphasize that contributions from all diagrams which are not suppressed under the relevant assumptions are included.
 Of particular importance is the large formation time assumption, which allows one to systematically neglect a significant number of diagrams in both the original DGLV derivation \cite{Vitev:2002pf,Djordjevic:2003zk} and in the short pathlength correction \cite{Kolbe:2015rvk,Kolbe:2015suq}.
 For a detailed discussion of the self-consistency of the various approximations made in both the DGLV result and the DGLV result which receives a short pathlength correction, refer to our previous work \cite{Faraday:2023mmx}.

 The short pathlength corrected DGLV radiative energy loss has unique qualitative features \cite{Kolbe:2015rvk, Kolbe:2015suq} including: \begin{itemize} \item It grows \textit{linearly} in $L$ as opposed to the original DGLV result which grows as $L^2$. \item It breaks \textit{color triviality}, i.e.\ $dN^g / dx$ for incident gluons is not simply $C_A / C_F$ times that of incident quarks.
-We will see that this breaking of color triviality leads to the correction being anomalously large for gluons cf.\ quarks. \item It is \textit{nonzero for all lengths} because the $\Delta z$ dependence is integrated over, leading to contributions from small $\Delta z$ even at large lengths. \item It grows \textit{asymptotically faster in energy} than the uncorrected DGLV radiative energy loss ($\Delta E \sim E$ vs $\Delta E \sim \ln E$ for the corrected and uncorrected results, respectively). \item It \textit{reduces the radiative energy loss}, which can lead to less energy loss in the medium than in vacuum. \end{itemize} We will see these features numerically in \cref{sec:numerical_elastic_radiative}, and the asymptotics are discussed in depth in \cite{Faraday:2023mmx, Kolbe:2015rvk, Kolbe:2015suq}.
+We will see that this breaking of color triviality leads to the correction being anomalously large for gluons cf.\ quarks. \item It is \textit{nonzero for all lengths} because the $\Delta z$ dependence is integrated over, leading to contributions from small $\Delta z$ even at large lengths. \item It grows \textit{asymptotically faster in energy} than the uncorrected DGLV radiative energy loss ($\Delta E \sim E$ vs $\Delta E \sim \ln E$ for the corrected and uncorrected results, respectively). \item It \textit{reduces the radiative energy loss}, which can lead to less energy loss in the medium than in vacuum. \end{itemize} We will see these features numerically \coleTwo{at the level of $\Delta E / E$ in \cref{sec:numerical_elastic_radiative} and at the level of $R_{AA}$ in \cref{sec:results}}, and the asymptotics are discussed in depth in \cite{Faraday:2023mmx, Kolbe:2015rvk, Kolbe:2015suq}.